Buttery Gluten-Free Pull-Apart Dinner Rolls

 - Dust plastic wrap surface with tapioca starch.
 Scrape dough into a ball and dump it onto the dusted work space.
 Shape the dough into a 15x2" log.
 Cut into 12 equal pieces, by cutting the log in half and then each half into 6 equal pieces.
 Use tapioca starch to coat your knife in-between each cutting to keep the dough from sticking to it.

 - To form the rolls, lightly dust the wet dough with tapioca starch and fold edges of dough underneath.
 Turn 90° and fold, until you have created a smooth sphere.
 (It's ok if they do not look perfect, they will have character like an artisan roll.)
-Repeat with the remaining balls of dough and place 6 rolls evenly spaced into each prepared pan.
+Repeat with the remaining dough and place 6 rolls spaced evenly into each prepared pan.

-- Loosely cover pan with plastic wrap and let rolls rise in a warm draft-free spot until doubled in size and touching, about 25 minutes.
+- Loosely cover pan with plastic wrap and let rise in a warm draft-free spot until doubled in size and touching, about 25-30 minutes.

 - Place a rack in the middle of the oven and preheat to 375°.
 Bake rolls 22-25 minutes until they are golden brown.
 For dairy & egg free rolls bake 5-10 minutes longer and if they are not browned enough, bake under broiler if desired - but watch closely so they do not burn.)
 Slide a spatula around the sides and underneath to loosen rolls and lift onto a cooling rack.Let cool at least another 15 minutes.
 Pull apart and serve.

 *** Make Ahead: Dough can be formed into rolls in prepared pans and refrigerated (do not rise) 1 day ahead.
 To bake, remove from refrigerator and let rise in a warm area before baking; this may take about 30-40 minutes.
 Bake 375° for 25-27 minutes.